DishantSinghDev2/exams-analysis/README.md

 ### 5. Admin Configuration

-Update the `scripts/init-database.sql` file with your GitHub email address to grant admin access.
+Update the `admins` table to add your GitHub email address to grant admin access. or go to /debug while in development mode.

 ### 6. Run the Application